Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with clear descriptions for both parameters (old_spec, new_spec).
-The description does not add additional meaning beyond the schema, so baseline 3 is appropriate.
+Schema coverage is 100% and both parameters are already described in the input schema.
+The description does not add additional semantics beyond what the schema provides, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.